pauldmccarthy/fsleyes/userdoc/overlays.rst

 - **FOD size** This setting allows you to scale the size of each FOD by a constant factor.

-- **Radious threshold** This setting allows you to clip FODs which have a small maximum radius.
+- **Radius threshold** This setting allows you to clip FODs which have a small maximum radius.

 - **Colour mode** You can choose to colour FODs by direction, or by the